These are tailored to suit individual school needs, whether for World Book Day,

 What schools have you visited on author visits with your snails and when did you begin?

 ‘I began in 2008.
 A mother suggested the snails and the story behind my writing might be of interest to primary schools.
-Here’s a list of all the schools I have been to, many of which I visit on a regular basis.’
+Here’s a list of all the nurseries, schools and colleges I have been to, many of which I visit on a regular basis.’